Asthma affects the airways, causing them to tighten, become inflamed or to fill with mucus. Asthma symptoms can range from mild to severe and include:

 - Shortness of breath

-Some people with asthma may go for extended periods without having any symptoms, interrupted by periodic worsening of their symptoms called asthma attacks.
+Some people with asthma may go for long periods without having any symptoms, interrupted by periodic worsening of their symptoms called asthma attacks.
 Others might have asthma symptoms every day.
-In addition, some people with asthma may only have asthma during exercise or asthma with viral infections like colds.
+In addition, some people with asthma may only have asthma during exercise or asthma with infections like colds.

 Mild asthma attacks are generally more common.
 Usually, the airways open up within a few minutes to a few hours.
 Severe attacks are less common but last longer and require immediate medical help.
 It is important to recognise and treat even mild symptoms to help you prevent severe episodes and keep asthma under better control.